Last Updated on 7 September, 2021 by Samuelsson

 The Keltner channel indicator consists of three lines as well, but is calculated in the following way:

 - The middle band is an exponential moving average

-- The upper and lower bands are placed a distance equivalent to the average true range times two, above and below the exponential moving average.
+- The upper and lower bands are placed at a distance equivalent to the average true range times two, above, and below the exponential moving average.

-As you see, this is quite a difference to the Donchian channels which only rely on the highest high and lowest low for the period to plot the upper and lower band.
+As you see, this is quite a difference from the Donchian channels which only rely on the highest high and lowest low for the period to plot the upper and lower band.